-2. Curnamona Province Uranium, Base Metals and Magnetite Project
+2. Curnamona Province Uranium and Base Metals Project

-PepinNini has a 40% interest in four granted exploration licences and one exploration licence application covering approximately 3,778 km of the Curnamona Province of South Australia.
+PepinNini has a 40% interest in five granted exploration licences covering approximately 3,778 km of the Curnamona Province of South Australia.
 Exploration within the Curnamona Province Project area, which includes the Crocker Well Uranium Deposit, is being managed by Sinosteel PepinNini Curnamona Management Pty Ltd (SPCM) on behalf of the Joint Venture partners Sinosteel Corporation (60%) and PepinNini Minerals (40%).

 The Joint Venture has prioritized the investigation of the iron ore potential of the Braemar Iron Formation.
-Three priority target areas have been identified within the Joint Venture tenements and have been designated as the Mt Victor Iron Ore Prospect (EL 4965 Mt Victor); the Macdonald Corridor Iron Ore Prospect (EL4375 Bimbowrie); and the Outalpa Iron Ore Prospect (EL4749 Outalpa and EL 4965 Mt Victor).
+Three priority target areas have been identified within the Joint Venture tenements and have been designated as the Mt Victor Iron Ore Prospect (EL4965 Mt Victor); the Macdonald Corridor Iron Ore Prospect (EL4375 Bimbowrie); and the Outalpa Iron Ore Prospect (EL4749 Outalpa and EL4965 Mt Victor).
 Each of the prospects identified have the potential to host a very large magnetite iron ore resource which could be beneficiated to a high grade blast furnace feed product at a very competitive cost relative to other magnetite prospects currently under development consideration elsewhere in Australia.

 Results from a drilling program of 10 RC boreholes completed during the reporting period at the Macdonald Corridor Prospect confirm the potential for a very large magnetite iron ore resource which could be beneficiated to a high grade blast furnace feed product.
-DTR results from 5 samples submitted to determine initial optimum recovery parameters produced a DTR sample concentrate with low impurities (SiO2 < 5%), relatively high mass recovery (average 20%, min 15.72%, max 26.9%) and high Fe content (average 68%, min 66.1% Fe, max 69.9%Fe).
+DTR results from 5 samples submitted to determine initial optimum recovery parameters produced a DTR sample concentrate with low impurities (SiO2 < 5%), relatively high mass recovery (average 20%, min 15.72%, max 26.9%) and high Fe content (average 68%, min 66.1% Fe, max 69.9% Fe).